How Hire4Real Works

 What the job posting says

-We analyze the actual words in the posting - specific duties vs vague buzzwords, salary transparency, application method, benefits detail, selling language vs demand-only language, and patterns associated with PERM compliance postings (like requiring paper applications or hyper-specific education requirements).
+We analyze the actual words in the posting - specific duties vs vague buzzwords, salary transparency, application method, benefits detail, selling language vs demand-only language, and patterns associated with DOL labor certification filings (like requiring paper applications or hyper-specific education requirements).
 A well-written posting with specific duties, named team, listed salary, and strong benefits scores high.
 A vague posting full of buzzwords scores low.

 Company Track Record